American Staffordshire Terrier (AmStaff)

 |barking level|| |

-Stocky, imposing, but sweet-natured American Staffordshire terriers—AmStaffs or Staffies to their friends—are muscle-bound softies who form fast, strong bonds with their humans.
-Excellent watchdogs and loyal companions, they have lots of energy and a playful streak—they're always up for a run, or a good game of fetch or Frisbee in the yard.
+Stocky but sweet-natured American Staffordshire terriers—"AmStaffs" to their friends—are muscle-bound softies who form fast, strong bonds with their humans.
+Excellent lookouts and loyal companions, they have lots of energy and a playful streak—they're always up for a run or a good game of fetch or Frisbee in the yard.

-Much like their cousin the pit bull, American Staffordshire terriers are stocky, muscular dogs with a deep loyalty streak and a knack for strong-willed behavior.
-For many years, these traits were exploited to turn AmStaffs into fighting dogs.
-But despite their bad reputation, properly trained and well-socialized American Staffordshire terriers can be terrific family pets who are as gentle and trustworthy as they come.
+American Staffordshire terriers are stocky and muscular dogs with sometimes more energy than they know what to do with—and they need a job and activities that work their strong bodies.
+For many years, these traits were exploited to turn AmStaffs into fighting dogs or bull baiters.
+But when properly trained with positive reinforcement and continually socialized, American Staffordshire terriers can be terrific family pets who are as gentle and trustworthy as they come.

 AmStaffs come in a variety of colors, with liver, sable, brindle, and brown being the most common, often with some white on their heads and chests.
 Their stiff, glossy coats are short with no undercoat, making them easy to care for, but also more sensitive to cold temperatures.